OpenMx/OpenMx/docs/source/Regression_Matrix.rst

     ExpMean = F * (I - A)^{-1} * M
     \end{eqnarray*}

 The free parameters in the model can then be estimated using maximum likelihood for covariance and means data, and full information maximum likelihood for raw data.
-While users may define their own expected covariance matrices using other objective functions in OpenMx, the ``mxRAMObjective`` function yields maximum likelihood estimates of structural equation models when the **A**, **S**, **F** and **M** matrices are specified.
+Although users may define their own expected covariance matrices using ``mxExpectationNormal`` and other functions in OpenMx, the ``mxExpectationRAM`` function computes the expected covariance and means matrices when the **A**, **S**, **F** and **M** matrices are specified.
 The **M** matrix is required both for raw data and for covariance or correlation data that includes a means vector.
-The ``mxRAMObjective`` function takes four arguments, which are the names of the ``A``, ``S``, ``F`` and ``M`` matrices in your model.
+The ``mxExpectationRAM`` function takes four arguments, which are the names of the **A**, **S**, **F** and **M** matrices in your model.
+The ``mxFitFunctionML`` yields maximum likelihood estimates of structural equation models.
+It uses full information maximum likelihood when the data are raw.

 .. code-block:: r

-    mxRAMObjective("A", "S", "F", "M")
+    mxExpectationRAM("A", "S", "F", "M"),
+    mxFitFunctionML()

-The model now includes an observed covariance matrix (i.e., data) and the matrices and objective function required to define the expected covariance matrix and estimate parameters.
+The model now includes an observed covariance matrix (i.e., data), model matrices, an expectation function, and a fit function.
+So the model has all the required elements to define the expected covariance matrix and estimate parameters.

 Model Fitting
 ^^^^^^^^^^^^^^